joshcanhelp/josh-to-11/input/posts/2023/2023-07-06-technical-interview.md

 >
 > "Do you have any questions or specific considerations before we get started?"

-The leader position should someone who has attended at least a few of these interviews before but it certainly doesn't have to be the most senior person on the team or the person who has done the most interviews.
+The leader should typically be someone who has attended at least a couple of these interviews before but it certainly doesn't have to be the most senior person on the team or the person who has done the most interviews.
 Consider rotating between team members so everyone gets experience.

 ## As an interviewer, prepare for specific interviews